-In this study, BPNN models were developed to predict the day soil temperature for the present day by using various previous day meteorological variables in Nineveh-Iraq.
-The BPNN models (M4: BP, M5: Cascade BP, and M6: NARX) consisting of the combination of the input variables were constructed to obtain the best fit input structure.
+In this study, BPNN models (M4: BP, M5: Cascade BP, and M6: NARX) were used to predict the day soil temperature for the present day by using five various previous day meteorological variables in Nineveh-Iraq.
+The five variables (previous day atmospheric temperature, sunshine, time and day of the year) represent the input to the ANN model.

-After ANN training, testing the model M4: BP gave a soil temperature prediction correctly by 75%.
+After ANN training and testing, we noticed that, the model M4: BP gave a soil temperature prediction correctly by 75%.
 Whereas the model M5: Cascade BP gave predict correctly by 80%.
 While the model M6: NARX gave soil temperature prediction correctly by a large quite reached 95%.

-From a series of BPNN exercises, the M6: NARX model, consisting of 5 input variables: previous day atmospheric temperature, sunshine, time and day of the year, was found to be the best model for forecasting the soil temperature for any depth (5, 10, 20, 30, 50, 100cm) of the city of Nineveh, Iraq.
+From a series of BPNN exercises and according to the values of MSE, we found that, the M6: NARX model was the best model for forecasting the soil temperature for any depth (5, 10, 20, 30, 50, 100cm) of the city of Nineveh, Iraq.

-The results obtained with this model were compared with the measured data.
+The results obtained with NARX model were compared with the measured data.
 Errors obtained within the acceptable limits.
 The best result was found in the depth of 100cm.
-The advantage of this model is that, having the required various previous day meteorological variables, the day soil temperature for the present day can be predicted quickly and satisfactorily without the use of any other parameters related to soil.
+The advantage of NARX model is that, having the required various previous day meteorological variables, the day soil temperature for the present day can be predicted quickly and satisfactorily without the use of any other parameters related to soil.